Beykipour/prompt-generator/README.md

    */
   context?: string;
   /**
-   * Constrains or limitations that should be considered */ additionalConstrains?: string[];
+   * Constraints or limitations that should be considered */ additionalConstraints?: string[];
   /**
    * Important keywords or phrases to be included
    */